Drbsy/AES-128/README.md

-# AES 128
+# AES

-I built this AES-128 implementation to strengthen my understanding of cryptography and to integrate it into my password manager.
+I built this AES implementation to strengthen my understanding of cryptography and to integrate it into my password manager.

 ---

 # Usage

-This AES-128 implementation provides 2 main functions:
+This AES implementation provides 2 main functions for evry AES (128-192-256).

 ---

-## 1. Encryption Function
+## 1. Encryption Function (AES 128) as example :

 ### Header file
 ```c